 My name is Jurjen de Jong.
 I am born in 1993 and yes I stutter.
-I hated my stutter for a very long time.
-It is still not my best friend, but it is a part of me and it will always be a part of me.
+I disliked my stutter for a very long time, but gained acceptance over time.
 Let me tell you something about my life as a

 It all started when I was around 7 years old and I noted in class that I was more often stuck in my words.
 This became worse and I went to speech therapy.
 This helped me during primary school, but when I went to secondary school my thoughts and struggles with and around stuttering became very bad again.
 I tried to hide it, but this didn’t work if I had to do a presentation or had to read in class.
 I didn’t know other people with whom I could share my struggles and thoughts, back then.
 So, I felt alone in my situation… During secondary school, I tried to skip language classes, because I didn’t want to speak in class.
 ‘Luckily’, I was good at math and so after secondary

 After my bachelor’s studies, I wanted to step out of my comfort zone.
 So, I moved to Belgium (to the city Ghent) into a house with 30 international students.
 Here I had to speak English all day.
 This helped me with the first steps of coming further out of my comfort zone.
 However, I wanted more so I went a year to Sweden, and a few months to Taiwan and Tunesia for work and studies.
 Every time I had to step out of my comfort zone and I got to know many people around the world, which brought me new ways of thinking about the world and myself as well.
 Also, my self-confidence increased.
 My stutter was still the same, but my attitude towards my stutter changed over time.